Fly Rods - Carbon Fibre

 10’ #5-weight.
 Modern carbon makes this long but accurate rod sublime for rivers, & dry flies on still waters.

 10’ #6-weight.
 My favourite length and line rating for loch-style fishing on large bodies of water.

 10’ #7-weight.
 The standard for reservoirs & other big waters, this rod handles floating & sunk lines equally well.

 *We have a very special 10′ #4/5-weight in stock.
-Please go to News for a full description and pictures.
+Please go to Stock/New for a full description and pictures.

 Barder Carbon rods are built to order.
 The handle shape and reel seat options include: